hashicorp/nomad/website/source/docs/schedulers.html.md

 tasks running on a node if there isn't enough capacity to place a system job.
 See [preemption] for details on how tasks that get preempted are chosen.

-Service jobs will be considered failed by Nomad upon failure or exit, **except when preempted**, regardless of exit code and and handled according to the job's [restart] and [reschedule] stanzas.
+System jobs will be considered failed by Nomad upon failure or exit, **except when preempted**, regardless of exit code and handled according to the job's [restart] and [reschedule] stanzas.